tatiana-perry/sdk-draft/checkoutsdk.md

 ```

 ## Add Shipping

 Since React allows for components to be split for use later, shipping will be broken into shipping and shipping-options.
 Where `Shipping` will contain the `Shipping Options` component.

 The `Shipping Options` component will contain what is setup on the store for customers to get items shipped.
 In the example image Flat Rate is enabled on the store.

 Create the file `assets/js/theme/checkout/shipping-options.jsx`.
-It will contain the ShippingOptionsComponent
+It will contain the  `ShippingOptionsComponent`.
+This uses radio buttons from material-ui.
+But this can be changed to whatever option you want for the shipping.
+This works out the box with the built in shipping providers.

+The options are looped over using `.map` in React which required a key.
+In this case its `option.id`.
+From there when the button(radio) is clicked the shipping option is updated.

+Next create `assets/js/theme/checkout/address.jsx`.
+This is where the shipping address information will be located.

 [Add Image here of Shipping console]